Best Arm Identification with Resource Constraints: Introduction

 BAI problems with constraints have been studied in various works. \cite{WangWJ22} consider a BAI objective where the identified arm must satisfy a safety constraint. \cite{HouTZ2022} consider a BAI objective where the identified arm must have a variance below a pre-specified threshold.
 Different from these works that impose constraints on the identified arm, we impose constraints on the exploration process. \cite{SuiGBK15,SuiZBY2018} study BAI problems in the Gaussian bandit setting, with the constraints that each sampled arm must lie in a latent safety set.
 Our BAI formulation is different in that we impose cumulative resource consumption constraints across all the arm pulls, rather than constraints on each individual pull.
 In addition, \cite{SuiGBK15,SuiZBY2018} focus on the comparing against the best arm within a certain reachable arm subset, different from our objective of identifying the best arm out of all arms.

 Our work is thematically related to the Bandits with Knapsack problem (BwK), where the agent aims to maximize the total reward instead of identifying the best arm under resource constraints.
 The BwK problem is proposed in \cite{BadanidiyuruKS18}, and an array of different BwK models have been studied \citep{AgrawalD14,AgrawalD16,SankararamanS18}.
 In the presence of resource constraints, achieving the optimum under the BwK objective does not lead to BAI.
-For example, in a BwK instance with single resource constraint, it is optimal to pull an arm with the highest mean reward per unit resource consumption, which is generally not an arm with the highest mean reward, when resource consumption amounts differ across arms.
+For example, in a BwK instance with single resource constraint, it is optimal to pull an arm with the highest mean reward per unit resource consumption, which is generally not an arm with the highest mean reward, when resource consumption amounts differ across arms. \cite{li2023optimal} propose a BAI problem with BwK setting and shares some settings with us, assuming multiple resources with random consumptions, a finite arm set.
+But their task is to identify the index set ${\cal X}^*$ of all optimal arms in an LP relaxation to a BwK problem. ${\cal X}^*$ depends on both the mean reward and mean consumption of the arms.
+The difference of the target marks a significant departure from our methodologies and results in the field.